PX4/PX4-user_guide/en/flight_controller/raspberry_pi_pilotpi_rpios.md

 #### Hostname and mDNS

-mDNS helps you connect to your RasPi with hostname instead of IP address.
+mDNS helps you connect to your RPi with hostname instead of IP address.

 ```sh
 sudo raspi-config